-There are differences in messages between C/370 and OS/390 Language Environment.
+There are differences in messages between C/370 and z/OS Language Environment.
 Some run-time messages have been added and some have been deleted; the contents of others have been changed.
 Any application that is affected by the format or contents of these messages must be updated accordingly.
 Do not build dependencies on message contents or message numbers.

-Refer to the OS/390 Language Environment Debugging Guide and Run-Time Messages for details on run-time messages and return codes.
+Refer to the z/OS Language Environment Debugging Guide for details on run-time messages and return codes.